zuozhenggh/learning-library/security-library/database/advanced/key-vault/key-vault.md

    ![](./images/okv-028.png " ")

-3. If you want, you can do the same for `PDB2`.
-This is not a requirement though but it might be helpful to show some databases with TDE and some without!
+3. If you want, you can do the same for **pdb2**.
+This is not a requirement and it might be helpful to show some databases with TDE and some without!

       ````
     <copy>./okv_online_pdb_rekey.sh pdb2</copy>